Ninja Gaiden (NES video game): Plot

-Ninja Ryu Hayabusa finds a letter by his father, Ken, who was seemingly killed in a duel by an unknown assailant.
+In Japan, Ninja Ryu Hayabusa finds a letter by his father, Ken, who was seemingly killed in a duel by an unknown assailant.
 In the letter, Ken instructs his son to find an archeologist named Walter Smith in America.
 Ryu travels to the nation, but before he can find Dr. Smith, he is shot and kidnapped by a mysterious young woman; she hands him a demonic-looking statue before releasing him.
 Ryu then sees Walter, who tells him of the demon statues he and Ken had found in some ruins in the Amazon.
 Walter tells Ryu of an evil demon named Jashin that "SHINOBI" defeated, whose power was confined into "Light" and "Shadow" demon statues.
 Ryu shows Walter the "Shadow" demon statue given to him by the woman, but during their conversation, a masked figure named Basaquer suddenly breaks into the cabin and steals the Shadow statue.
 Ryu gives chase, defeats Basaquer, and retrieves the statue, but when he returns, he finds Walter mortally wounded and the Light statue is missing.
 As Walter dies in his arms, three armed men apprehend Ryu and take him with them.

 Ryu is taken to an interrogation room, where he meets agent Foster, head of the Special Auxiliary Unit of the Central Intelligence Agency who denies being responsible for Smith's death.
 He explains that years ago, a more-than-2000-year-old temple was discovered by Dr. Smith in the Amazon, of which he mysteriously sealed.
 The Special Auxiliary Unit has been monitoring the activity of Guardia de Mieux, also known as "the Jaquio", who recently moved into the temple where the body of the demon was confined.
 Using the statues, the Jaquio plans to awaken Jashin and use it to destroy the world.